-Kimberly Walters, Ph.D., joined Statistics Collaborative, Inc. (SCI) in 2015.
+Kimberly Walters, Ph.D., joined Statistics Collaborative, Inc. (StatCollab) in 2015.
 She is a member of the American Statistical Association, the International Biometric Society (Eastern North American Region), and the Society for Clinical Trials.

-Dr. Walters develops project budgets, DMC charters, data transfer agreements, and statistical analysis plans for interim and final analyses.
-She programs in SAS and R, directs programming by a team, oversees project resources, presents new methods at professional conferences, and has supported sponsors in the regulatory setting.
-She has experience with such statistical trial designs and methods as noninferiority testing, multiple imputation, meta-analysis, repeated measures, and survival analysis.
+Dr. Walters writes statistical analysis plans for interim and final analyses, presents novel statistical methodology at professional conferences, and has supported Sponsors in the regulatory setting.
+She programs in SAS and R, supervises more junior biotatisticians, manages statistical programming teams, oversees project resources, and drafts documents such as data transfer agreements, project budgets, and DSMB charters.
+Dr. Walters has experience with such statistical trial designs and methods as noninferiority testing, multiple imputation, meta-analysis, repeated measures, and survival analysis.

 Dr. Walters received her B.S. magna cum laude in Chemistry (Mathematics minor) from Rensselaer Polytechnic Institute (1996) and her Ph.D. in Biostatistics from The Ohio State University (2008).
 Her dissertation was titled “The Use of Post-Intervention Data from Waitlist Controls to Improve Estimation of Treatment Effect in Longitudinal Randomized Controlled Trials”.